 Mud stained tees, scraped knees and a couple of loose cents (secret tin box addition, just $ 4 more to go for that hand video game), if you have lived the 80s and 90s you can probably relate to this portrayal of the “the life and times of a thunderbolt kid”.
 I am using this epic title of Bill Bryson’s memoir where he’s portraying the classic 50s but I am sure even 90s kids can relate to this hilarious and insightful gem of a book.

-Now, you may wonder why these sudden walk down memory lane?
-What it’s got to do with a blog titled “obesity in kids”?
+Now, you may wonder why this sudden walk down memory lane?
+What it’s got to do with a blog on obesity in children?
 Allow me to explain and elaborate.
 Well for starters, kids looked and behaved like a kid should be.
 Kickball, sly fox, jump rope rhymes and many more, these classic yard games kept the kids active, mischievous and grounded.
 A race of “who gets to the Popsicle cart first” was heart pumping and important.
 And, Hoola-hoops, they were a piece of cake.

 A cola in one hand, I-phone in another and pizza for dinner (who eats baked beans) and voila...You have a millennial kid of the block (aren’t they simply clones?).
 And yes, most of them have bulging muffin tops, double chin and a need for plus size clothing.
 Enters the unwanted tag of “Childhood obesity”.